Working in the Notebook¶

 the plot with any recent changes to plots properties, data source values, etc.

-But notebook handle is only supported in Jupyter, not supported by Zeppelin yet.
+This notebook handle functionality is only supported in classic Jupyter

 The following screenshots walk through the basic usage of notebook handles.